BerisDizdar/City_Weather_Comparison/README.md

 Use pip3 to install Matplotlib: pip3 install matplotlib

-If using a virtual environment or conda environment

-Use pip3 to install ipykernel: pip3 install ipykernel

 Numpy and DateTime should come with python, if not, use the following instructions to install each package:

 Use pip3 to install DateTime:
 pip3 install DateTime

 Use pip3 to install Numpy:
 pip3 install numpy

+### If using a virtual environment or conda environment:

+Use pip3 to install ipykernel: pip3 install ipykernel

 ## Features Required for Project by CodeKY
 Feature 1: Read in local csv file using Pandas read_function.

-Feature 2: Use built in Pandas functions to remove unnecessary columns, rename column names, fill NaN values with 0, change dates to DateTime, concatinate and groupby data.
+Feature 2: Use built in Pandas functions to remove unnecessary columns, change column names, fill NaN values with 0, change dates to DateTime, concatinate and groupby data.

 Feature 3: Use Pandas to perform calculations on each csv dataset.
 Use mean(), max(), min(), sum(), and round() functions.